WRITTEN BY

 6. In a blender, add the garlic, chopped nashi pear, ginger, onion, soy sauce, and chilli flakes.
 Blend until a smooth paste forms.

-7. Pour the spicy chilli mixture into the bowl of vegetables and mix thoroughly.
+7. Rinse and drain your vegetables, then pour the spicy chilli mixture into the bowl of vegetables and mix thoroughly.
 Transfer the mixture into your steralised jar.
 Allow the jar to sit at room temperature for 24 hours to ferment.

 8. After 24 hours, move the jar to the fridge.
 If stored correctly, the kimchi will last in the fridge for up to 3-4 months.